Product Safety

 MHRA is the competent authority for the notification scheme for e-cigarettes and refill containers in the UK.

-The following link may be useful.
+This link may also be useful:

 Product recalls and safety notices are made by traders about products that have problems which could affect the safety of the consumer.